femiguez/apsimx/README.md

 **APSIMX download**:
 https://www.apsim.info/Products/Downloads.aspx

-If you need an R package to interact with the previous version(s) of APSIM (7.x) try 'APSIM' and 'apsimr'.
+If you need other R packages to interact with the previous version(s) of APSIM (7.x) try 'APSIM' and 'apsimr'.

 If you want to install this package from github try in R: